[Learn Korean I29] -길래, -(ㄴ/는)다길래, -(ㄴ/는)다기에

 나는 울고 있나요

-What is love, which makes me cry?
+What is love that makes me cry?

 Did you spot “사랑이 무엇이길래”?